 I have low blood sugar if I don't eat.
 What should I do?

-You can drink clear liquids up to 3 hours before the procedure.
+You can drink clear liquids (juice if needed) up to 3 hours before the procedure.
 If you still do not feel right and think your sugar is low you can use hard candy or a sugar packet to increase your blood sugar.

 How long will the colonoscopy take?